Team-SwissCenter/SMART/README.md

 ### How to install

-- Ask your mum
-- Install Python 3.7+
+- Install Python 3.8 (3.9 not supported yet)
 - Clone repository
 - Run pip install -r requirements.txt
 - Add directory in $PATH env (optional)
-- Edit sm.ini
+- Copy sample config file to sm.ini and edit it

 ### How to use

+Basically use smart.py -h for help

 ### TODOs